 This interactive assessment is automatically included in your services as a new client and paves the way for Achilles Group to bring forward a set of value added recommendations and to work collaboratively with internal HR and the Senior Leadership team in implementing HR initiatives.

-The SEA covers the entire framework of HR Infrastructure, Recruiting Effectiveness, People Performance and Strategy Alignment.
+The SEA covers the entire framework of Risk Mitigation, Recruiting Effectiveness, People Performance and Strategy Alignment.